Why Is ETS GRE One of the Most Widely Used Exams

 2. Quantitative Reasoning:

-In the quantitative Reasoning section of the ETS GRE, Data Interpretation Sets are given in tabular or graph form.
+In the quantitative Reasoning section of the exam, Data Interpretation Sets are given in tabular or graph form.
 These are accompanied by related texts and questions.
 Independent questions, apart from those related to Data Interpretation Sets are also asked.
 The total number of questions is around 40, and the time allotted is 70 minutes.
 The question types are as follows:

 - There are multiple-choice questions with one correct answer.